 |17.||Sony RX10 II||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-|

 It is notable that the X-T100 has a hotshoe, while the RX0 II does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the X-T100 and the RX0 II are recent models that are part of the current product line-up.
-The X-T100 replaced the earlier Fujifilm X-T20, while the RX0 II followed on from the Sony RX0.
+The RX0 II is a recent model that features in the current product line-up of Sony.
+In contrast, the X-T100 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.